jenningsloy318/Docker-Cluster/Kubernetes/Operations/README.md

    - Nodeport: as we discussed in the ```deployment/dashboard``` section, use ```Nodeport``` plus ```externalIPs```to expose the service, and this can be integreated with outside loadbalancer

-   -we can also use ingres to expose the services.
+   - we can also use ingres to expose the services.

      - for details about ingress, refer to [kubernetes userguide](https://kubernetes.io/docs/user-guide/ingress/) and [ingress github](https://github.com/kubernetes/ingress).